mseonKim/URP-ScreenSpaceReflection/README.md

 This repository is ported from Unity HDRP ScreenSpace Reflection.

 This package is available on URP from 2022.3.0f1 (2022 LTS) version.
-The RenderGraph path for Unity6 is not ready yet.
+The RenderGraph path for Unity6 is also supported.

 ## How To Use